-- Exposures arising from securities lending transactions; - Short-term self-liquidating trade transactions.
-Import and export letters of credit and similar transactions could be accounted for at their actual remaining maturity; - Exposures arising from settling securities purchases and sales.
-This could also include overdrafts arising from failed securities settlements provided that such overdrafts do not continue more than a short, fixed number of business days; - Exposures arising from cash settlements by wire transfer, including overdrafts arising from failed transfers provided that such overdrafts do not continue more than a short, fixed number of business days; and - Exposures to banks arising from foreign exchange settlements. - 323.
-For repo-style transactions subject to a master netting agreement, the weighted average maturity of the transactions should be used when applying the explicit maturity adjustment.
-A 5-day floor will apply to the average.
-Further, the notional amount of each transaction should be used for weighting the maturity. - Where there is no explicit adjustment, the effective maturity (M) assigned to all exposures is set at 2.5 years unless otherwise specified in paragraph 318.
+- Some capital market-driven transactions and repo-style transactions that might not fall within the scope of paragraph 321; - Some short-term self-liquidating trade transactions.
+Import and export letters of credit and similar transactions could be accounted for at their actual remaining maturity; - Some exposures arising from settling securities purchases and sales.
+This could also include overdrafts arising from failed securities settlements provided that such overdrafts do not continue more than a short, fixed number of business days; - Some exposures arising from cash settlements by wire transfer, including overdrafts arising from failed transfers provided that such overdrafts do not continue more than a short, fixed number of business days; - Some exposures to banks arising from foreign exchange settlements; and - Some short-term loans and deposits. - 323.
+For transactions falling within the scope of paragraph 321 subject to a master netting agreement, the weighted average maturity of the transactions should be used when applying the explicit maturity adjustment.
+A floor equal to the minimum holding period for the transaction type set out in paragraph 167 will apply to the average.
+Where more than one transaction type is contained in the master netting agreement a floor equal to the highest holding period will apply to the average.
+Further, the notional amount of each transaction should be used for weighting maturity. - Where there is no explicit adjustment, the effective maturity (M) assigned to all exposures is set at 2.5 years unless otherwise specified in paragraph 318.